pwbriggs/music-assistant.github.io/docs/player-support/snapcast.md

 ## Known Issues / Notes

+- The Snapcast provider is not enabled by default.
+When enabled the Snapcast server IP and port must be entered.
+From this point the workings of the server are transparent and the clients appear in the MA UI.
 - Music Assistant currently implements Snapcast version 0.27.0 only; future updates may include support for newer versions.
 - Snapcast players don´t support crossfading of audio by default.
 For full gapless support and enhanced crossfading, "enable crossfade" in the player's advanced settings.
 - If it is necessary to adjust the latency of a client, it must be done from another interface such as snapdroid or snapweb